 - When a person identifies a strong downtrend and does not have a short position on Bitcoin or other coins

-Since the crypto market is largely emotion-driven, every rumor, opinion of an influential personality, or news report can lead to a sudden price movement higher without a change in fundamentals.
+Since the crypto market is largely emotion-driven, every rumor, opinion of an influential personality, or news report can lead to a sudden surge in the market cap volume and price movement higher without a change in fundamentals.
 This type of market causes investors to experience FOMO and rush into a position they may not otherwise have entered into.

 An Example of FOMO

 An example of a typical FOMO even occurred during the Bitcoin bull run of October-November 2020.
 Bitcoin was on a seemingly unstoppable ascent beginning October 2020, at BTC $10,000, till it reached $20,000 at the end of November.
 Buoyed by an increase in institutional interest after PayPal announced their custodianship and the weakening dollar, the bull run caused extreme FOMO among investors.